ydahal1/ydahal1/jokes.md

-1. Why do programmers prefer dark mode?
-Because bugs are afraid of the dark!

-2. Why did the programmer go broke?
-Because he lost his domain in a phishing attack!
+1. Why did the software engineer go broke?
+Because he lost his domain!
+2. Why did the cybersecurity expert bring a ladder to work?
+To scale the firewall!
 3. Why did the computer go to the doctor?
-Because it had a virus and needed a byte!
+It had a virus!

-4. Why do cybersecurity experts always win at poker?
+4. Why do programmers prefer dark mode?
+Because light attracts bugs!
-Because they never reveal their hand, they encrypt it!

 [
-Sun Jul  2 01:52:43 UTC 2023
+Mon Jul  3 01:46:36 UTC 2023
  ]